freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/interfaces-and-connections.md

 }
 ```

-`DecoupledIO` is a ready-valid interface with the *convention* that there are no guarantees placed on deasserting `ready` or `valid` or on the stability of `bits` after a clock cycle without data transfer.
+`DecoupledIO` is a ready-valid interface with the *convention* that there are no guarantees placed on deasserting `ready` or `valid` or on the stability of `bits`.
 That means `ready` and `valid` can also be deasserted without a data transfer.
-Specifically, `ready` and `valid` may be deasserted and `bits` may change after a clock cycle without a data transfer.

 `IrrevocableIO` is a ready-valid interface with the *convention* that the value of `bits` will not change while `valid` is asserted and `ready` is deasserted.
-Also the consumer shall keep `ready` asserted after a cycle where `read` was high and `valid` was low.
+Also the consumer shall keep `ready` asserted after a cycle where `ready` was high and `valid` was low.
 Note that the *irrevocable* constraint *is only a convention* and cannot be enforced by the interface.
 This convention is *not* enforced by the Chisel compiler.